-The five painters in this exhibition understand their work as a practice of transformation.
-Human figures, animals, or elements of landscape appear in their works, but these motifs present themselves neither in a singular, unambiguous way, nor as a hard subject matter.
+‘A Grammar of Gestures’ is an international painting exhibition.
+Human figures, animals, or elements of landscape appear in the works on display, but these motifs present themselves neither in a singular, unambiguous way, nor as a hard subject matter.
 Rather, the center of attention is on the dynamics of shapes, on the ability of forms to flip and change appearance while you are looking at them.
 This shifting has to do with the way the motifs are executed, with the grammar of painterly gestures that is involved in the conception of the works.
-Each of the painters presents a distinct sensibility, a way to approach the canvas, paper, or other substrate.
-There is a gentle or decisive brushstroke, an angry scraping away, or a patient process of layering paint to reach a certain depth or intensity of color.
-The paintings develop their character and complexity in their material presence, through touch and texture.
-The exhibition is curated by Jurriaan Benschop.

-Vienna-based artist Béatrice Dreux uses simple motifs like a moon, a cloud, or a rainbow, and from there, she develops the forms in a process of layering and detailed surface treatment until they gain an inner strength.
+Béatrice Dreux (image right) uses simple motifs like a moon, a cloud, or a rainbow, and from there, she develops the forms in a process of layering and detailed surface treatment until they gain an inner strength.
 For Dreux painting is a language in itself.
 When she paints, she is not aiming to tell a story, or make some statement about subject matter.
 Instead it is about texture, gesture, color, and form, and how these elements together on the canvas speak to us directly.
-The rainbow transforms and can appear as a door or portal, or as something else that breathes and has a life of its own.
-The motifs are executed in monumental series that combine an interest in spirituality and ancient wisdom with a contemporary, colorful expression.
-The French-born artist has been in Austria since childhood, and had her institutional debut in 2016 with a solo exhibition at the Lentos Kunstmuseum in Linz.
-In 2021 she curated the exhibition Beyond the Image at the Salon am Schwarzenbergplatz in Vienna.